olivernn/lunr.js/README.md

 })
 ```

-Then searching is as simple:
+Then searching is as simple as:

 ```javascript
 idx.search("love")